sabn0/ParsedToPlot-Rs/README.md

 ## Overview

-This software plots constituency trees and dependency trees given by strings, using both the [id-tree](https://crates.io/crates/id_tree) crate and [plotters](https://crates.io/crates/plotters).
+This repo plots constituency trees and dependency trees given by strings, using both the [id-tree](https://crates.io/crates/id_tree) crate and [plotters](https://crates.io/crates/plotters).
 While primarily written with linguistic syntax in mind, it can serve other inputs, such as mathematical expressions etc. The API first transforms the input to an internal conll / tree, then plots the structure with recursion.
 It is mostly suitable for short sentences of up to 15-20 tokens.

 ## Input-Output